-Name of Receiving Waters (Waterbody Code)
+Name of Receiving Waters

 Information is required to accurately identify the receiving water body and the location within which the discharge is proposed.
-Information on the groundwater name and waterbody code can be obtained from the national website www.wfdireland.ie (an example of a groundwater name and code is Abbeyfeale - IE_SH_G_001).
+The name of the receiving water should be that recorded on OS maps.
 The coordinates of the discharge are also to be provided.
 Where an application refers to multiple discharges (which must firstly be discussed with the licensing authority) each discharge point must be given an individual identification code e.g. point 1, point 2 etc. and an associated grid reference.